 6. Temperature Isn’t Right

-Temperature plays a really important role in the growth cycle of your spider plant.
-Ideally they thrive in temperatures between 65°F to 75°F during the day and slightly cooler at night.
-Extremely hot or cold temperatures can mess with their growth and lead to a lack of babies.
+Temperature plays a really important role in the growth cycle of spider plants.
+They really like temperatures between 65°F to 75°F during the day and a little bit cooler at night.

 Solution: